zenoamaro/react-quill/README.md

 #### Next
 - Added support for toolbar separators.
 - Added support for font family selectors.
+- Updated the default toolbar to match Quill's.

 #### v0.0.6
 - Added keywords for inclusion in [React.parts](https://react.parts).